AdobeDocs/platform-learn.en/help/tutorial-web-sdk/configure-datastream.md

 ## Create a datastream

-Now you can create a datastream to tell Platform Edge Network where to send data collected by Web SDK.
+Now, you can create a datastream to tell Platform Edge Network where to send data collected by Web SDK.

 **To create a datastream:**

 1. Open the [Data Collection interface](https://launch.adobe.com/){target="_blank"}
-1. Make sure the you are in the correct sandbox
+1. Make sure you are in the correct sandbox

    >[!NOTE]
    >
    >If you are the customer of a Platform-based application like Real-Time CDP or Journey Optimizer, we recommend using a development sandbox for this tutorial.
 If you are not, use the **[!UICONTROL Prod]** sandbox.

 1. Go to **[!UICONTROL Datastreams]** in the left navigation
-1. Select **[!UICONTROL New Datastream]** on the right hand-side of the screen.
+1. Select **[!UICONTROL New Datastream]**
 1. Enter `Luma Web SDK: Development Environment` as the **[!UICONTROL Name]**.
 This name is referenced later when you configure the Web SDK extension in your tag property.
 1. Select **[!UICONTROL Save]**